-Since the vulnerability scores for the SGRAs and HVAs are 6 or less, only moderate and low drinking water threats may exist in this area.
-Tables 4.3 and 4.4 can be used in combination with Maps 4.102 and 4.103 to determine where chemical, pathogen, and DNAPL threats can be moderate and low risks in HVAs and SGRAs in South Huron.
-In addition, Appendix A (Tables 17 and 18) can be used to determine the types of activities that would be deemed drinking water threats in HVAs and SGRAs.
+Since the vulnerability scores for the HVAs are 6 or less, only moderate and low drinking water threats may exist in this area.
+Tables 4.3 can be used in combination with Map 4.SH.HVA to determine where chemical, pathogen, and DNAPL threats can be moderate and low risks in HVAs in South Huron.